rednblkx/HomeKey-ESP32/README.md

   "uid": "00000000"
 }
 ```

+## OTA

+Authentication is enabled and the default password is `homespan-ota`.

+If the default password is being used then the PlatformIO environment `ota` can be used right away, otherwise, first set the environment variable `PLATFORMIO_UPLOAD_FLAGS` to `auth=<ota-password>`

 The code still needs some working so it's very much a work in progress, but the main implementation is roughly there.

 Goal of the project is to make it easy to add the homekey functionality to locks that don't support it or to anything for that matter :) .